 - ezetimibe (Zetia)

 Talk with your doctor about the treatment plan that’s best for you.
-They can recommend if you should take Repatha alone or together with other drugs.
+They can recommend whether you should take Repatha alone or together with other drugs.

 What to do in case you take too much Repatha

 Call your doctor if you think you’ve taken too much Repatha.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 However, if you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

 To learn more about the specific uses of Repatha, see the “What is Repatha used for?” section above.

-If you have questions about taking Repatha or you wonder if it’s an option for you, talk with your doctor or pharmacist.
+If you have questions about taking Repatha or you wonder whether it’s an option for you, talk with your doctor or pharmacist.
 Here are some questions you may wish to ask:

 - What side effects might I have with Repatha based on my condition?
 And how can I treat them?